 RHS Rosemoor Gardens - 60 minutes

-Along the miles of Devon and Cornwall coastline there are 20 beaches from wide sandy stretches to hidden rocky coves.
-So whether you're after a place to lay out your towel, build sandcastles, have a gentle paddle, ramble through a rockpool or just a quiet place to sit and watch the surf, you're sure to find a beach to suit.
+Along the miles of Devon and Cornwall coastline, you'll discover 20 beaches ranging from expansive sandy stretches to secluded rocky coves.
+Whether you're looking for a spot to lay out your towel, build sandcastles, have a gentle paddle, ramble through a rockpool, or just a quiet place to sit and watch the surf, you're sure to find a beach.

 Ness Cove, Shaldon - 60 minutes

-A secluded, rugged beach backed by dramatic red cliffs and accessed via an original smugglers tunnel.
+A secluded, rugged beach backed by dramatic red cliffs, accessed via an original smugglers tunnel.
 Children will love it.

 Slapton Sands - 75 minutes

-More than 600 US servicemen were killed on this three-mile stretch of shingle when German E-boats attacked their D-day rehearsals.
+Over 600 US servicemen lost their lives on this three-mile stretch of shingle when German E-boats attacked their D-day rehearsals.
 A Sherman tank on the sand commemorates them.

 Bantham Beach - 90 minutes

-This beach is long and sandy with water shallow enough for children to swim safely, and lively enough for water sports enthusiasts further out as wetsuits outnumber bikinis on south Devon’s only surf beach.
-East Portlemouth - Perfect for people wanting to enjoy a day of peace and quiet this sandy beach is situated on the estuary opposite Salcombe.
+This long and sandy beach offers shallow waters perfect for children's safe swimming, while further out, it's lively enough for water sports enthusiasts.
+Wetsuits outnumber bikinis on south Devon’s only surf beach.
+East Portlemouth, an ideal spot for those seeking a peaceful day, situated on the estuary opposite Salcombe.

 South Milton Sands - 90 minutes